Politics Behind Narco Trade Near Jordan’s Border

 By Naveed Qazi | Editor, Globe Upfront

-By late 2021, drug smuggling activity had grown in scale and become increasingly violent.
-In January 2022, a Jordanian army officer was killed and three army personnel injured when drug smugglers trying to enter the country from Syria fired at an army outpost along the border.
+These warnings are not new.
+Since Tehran intervened in the Syrian war in 2014 to support President Bashar al‑Assad, Jordan has been wary of being drawn into the conflict.
+By late 2021, drug smuggling had escalated and become increasingly violent.
+In January 2022, a Jordanian army officer was killed and three personnel injured when smugglers opened fire on an outpost along the border, according to Reuters.

-The situation had become so dire the chairman of Jordan’s Joint Chief of Staff in January 2021 ordered a change in the rules of engagement indicating that the army had now adopted a 'shoot to kill policy' when it came to drug smugglers.
-Shortly after, the army announced that it had killed twenty-seven smugglers and seized 17,348 palm-sized hashish sheets and more than sixteen million narcotic pills.
+The situation prompted Jordan’s military leadership to adopt harsher tactics.
+In January 2021, the chairman of the Joint Chiefs of Staff ordered a change in the rules of engagement, introducing what The Jordan Times described as a ‘shoot to kill policy’ against smugglers.
+Shortly afterwards, the army announced that it had killed twenty‑seven smugglers and seized 17,348 sheets of hashish and more than sixteen million narcotic pills.
+BasNews later confirmed that Jordanian forces continued to apply this policy, killing four smugglers in June 2025.

-Historically, southern Syria has been more closely linked to northern Jordan than to northern Syria, being in the same Ottoman province.
-Though British and French imperialists created separate countries, family and tribal ties straddled the border, particularly around the Hauran region.
-Early in Syria’s war, the first refugees were Hauranis crossing into Jordan to seek shelter with relatives.
-Such connections helped forge important trade links; southern Syria and northern Jordan are economically dependent on each other in different ways.
-In addition, Syria provides Jordan with access to the Mediterranean and overland routes to Europe, while Jordan offers Syria access to the Red Sea and overland routes to the Gulf.
+Historically, southern Syria has been closely linked to northern Jordan, both once part of the Ottoman province of Hauran.
+British and French imperial borders divided families and tribes, but ties remained strong.
+Early in the Syrian war, Hauranis crossed into Jordan to shelter with relatives.
+These connections fostered trade links, with southern Syria and northern Jordan economically dependent on each other.
+Syria provides Jordan with access to the Mediterranean and overland routes to Europe, while Jordan offers Syria access to the Red Sea and Gulf markets.

 Comments